yozaner1324/PCC-Functions/README.md

         new SpringContextBootstrappingInitializer().init(new Properties());
       ```
 4. Build your jar bundling spring-data-gemfire inside.
 Unfortunately, the version of Spring Data GemFire that is based
-off of the correct Spring version is incompatible with the current version of PCC and, as such, using it will yield the
+off of the correct Spring version for PCC is incompatible with the current version of PCC itself and, as such, using it
-following exception: `java.lang.NoClassDefFoundError: com/gemstone/gemfire/cache/Declarable`.
-To resolve this, you will
+will yield the following exception: `java.lang.NoClassDefFoundError: com/gemstone/gemfire/cache/Declarable`.
+To resolve
-need to use a newer version of Spring Data GemFire; at the time of writing this, using Spring Data GemFire 2.0.0.RELEASE
+this, you will need to use a newer version of Spring Data GemFire; at the time of writing this, using Spring Data
-works.
+GemFire 2.0.0.RELEASE works.
 This may change in future releases of PCC.
 5. You may now access the Spring `ApplicationContext` with `SpringContextBootstrappingInitializer.getApplicationContext()`
 and beans should be created and injected as expected.
 6. Note that multiple calls to the function initializing the ApplicationContext will result in an exception: